• Skip to primary navigation

 Transferring Basic Tart Dough to tart pan

-To transfer the Basic Tart Dough to the pan, roll the dough around the rolling pin, then unroll it back over the tart pan.
+To transfer the tart dough to the pan, roll the dough around the rolling pin, then unroll it back over the tart pan.
 So easy!

 Removing excess dough from Basic Tart Dough